alexdebrie/awesome-dynamodb/README.md

 ## Tools

+- [TypeDORM](https://github.com/typedorm/typedorm).
+Strongly typed object relational mapper built with single-table-design in mind, and inspired by TypeORM.
 - [Dynobase](https://dynobase.dev/).
 Handy tool that makes it easy to view and manipulate your tables, generate application code, and more.
 - [NoSQL Workbench For Amazon DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.html).
 A tool similar MySQL workbench that lets you model data and interact with your tables without going to the AWS console.
 - [DynamoDB Toolbox](https://github.com/jeremydaly/dynamodb-toolbox).
 An open source project from Jeremy Daly that provides a number of helpful utilities for working with single-table designs in JavaScript.
 Unofficial winner of the 2019 Best Logo in Open Source award.